-Le Domaine de L'Orangeraie I was so fascinated with La Digue after all of my research, I wanted to spend most of my time on this island while I was in Seychelles.
-I stayed at a stunning five star resort by the name of Le Domaine de L'Orangeraie that was just along the lovely beach of Anse Severe.
-When I first arrived, I was absolutely blown away by the view from the pool area.
+Le Domaine de L'Orangeraie When I first arrived at this beautiful five star resort, I was absolutely blown away.
 The grounds were so lush and clean, the people were so friendly, the architecture of the resort was stunning, everything was just flawless.
 Garden Villa 104 "Villa Anse Coco" was definitely one of the most remarkable villas I have ever had the pleasure of staying.
 The décor was so modern, with a tropical flare, and it had a delightful lemon scent.
-The pool area and restaurants had the most delicious food, with astonishing views.
+The pool area and restaurants had the most delicious food, with astonishing views of Praslin!
 Hands down, I would stay here over and over, again.
-What a truly lovely place.
+What a lovely place.

 Beautiful Beaches of La Digue The wonderful thing about La Digue is, not a lot of people stay on the island.
 Many people come over by ferry to explore the island for a day, but that is not enough time to explore this paradise!
-Some of my other favorite beaches around La Digue include Anse Grosse Roche, Anse Pierrot, Anse Fourmis, Anse Gaulettes, and Anse Reunion.
-Anse Patates, Petit Anse, and Grande Anse had some of the most incredible waters that were a remarkable shade of blue.
-I absolutely fell in love with La Digue, and it's sweet charm.
-I honestly could see myself living on this beautiful paradise.
+Some of my other favorite beaches around La Digue include Anse Grosse Roche, Anse Pierrot, Anse Severe,Anse Fourmis, Anse Gaulettes, Anse Reunion, Anse Patates, Petit Anse, and Grande Anse.
+Every beach has its own charm, and is such a beautiful paradise.